 Benjamin Dimmitt was born and raised on the Gulf coast of Florida.
-He graduated from Eckerd College in St. Petersburg, FL and also studied at the International Center of Photography in New York, NY, Santa Fe Photographic Workshop in Santa Fe, NM, Santa Reparata Graphic Arts Centre in Florence, Italy and City and Guild Arts School in London, England.
+He graduated from Eckerd College in St. Petersburg, FL and also studied at the International Center of Photography in NYC, NY, Santa Fe Photographic Workshop in Santa Fe, NM, Santa Reparata Graphic Arts Centre in Florence, Italy and City and Guild Arts School in London, England.

 Benjamin moved to New York City after college and held an adjunct professor position at the International Center of Photography from 2001-2013.
 He now lives and works in Asheville, NC and teaches workshops throughout the Southeast.